-- 10.1 Effective with the 2022 schedule, the following holiday provisions shall apply to all employees covered under this MOU. - 10.1.1 Employees shall be compensated with 120 hours of pay in lieu of time off for holidays. - 10.1.2 Full-time employees shall be credited with 60 hours of Holiday Time in the first full pay period of January and 60 hours of Holiday Time in the first full pay period of July of each year. - 10.1.3 Part-time employees shall be credited with 30 hours of Holiday Time in the first full pay period of January and 30 hours of Holiday Time in the first full pay period of July of each year. - 10.1.4 Employees have the option to (at any time of the year): - Cash out any/all Holiday Time in their Holiday Time bank at straight time pay, or
+10.1 The following holiday provisions shall apply to all employees covered under this MOU.

-- Use any/all Holiday Time in their Holiday Time bank for scheduled time off. - Holiday time off will be counted as "hours worked" for the computation of overtime. - 10.1.5 Holiday time will not be carried over from year to year and must be used or cashed out prior to the end of the calendar year.
-Any remaining Holiday hours at the end of the year will be automatically cashed out. - 10.1.5.1 While Holiday Time is credited at the beginning of each calendar year, it is earned/vested on a pay period schedule at the rate of 4.62 hours per pay period.
-Employees who separate employment during the calendar year shall have their Holiday Time reconciled to the nearest pay period, which may result in an over or under payment that will be settled in their final paycheck. - 10.1.6 Employees in a non-paid status do not earn nor accrue holiday time. - 10.1.7 Employees who work their regularly scheduled work shift during the 24 hour period (0600-0600) of Fourth of July, Thanksgiving, and Christmas will be compensated at their overtime rate for regular hours worked during these periods. - 10.1.8 Employees who work overtime during the 24 hour period (0600-0600) of Fourth of July, Thanksgiving, and Christmas will be compensated at double their regular hourly rate for all hours worked during these periods.
+- 10.1.1 Employees shall be compensated with an annual total of 120 hours of pay in lieu of time off for holidays provided in quarterly allotments as described below. - 10.1.2 Full-time employees shall be credited with 30 hours of Holiday Time in the first full pay period of each quarter (January, April, July, and October). - 10.1.3 Part-time and job share employees shall be credited with 30 hours of Holiday Time in the first full pay period of January and 30 hours of Holiday Time in the first full pay period of July of each year. - 10.1.4 Employees have the option to (at any time of the year): - Cash out any/all Holiday Time in their Holiday Time bank at straight time pay, or - Use any/all Holiday Time in their Holiday Time bank for scheduled time off. - Holiday time off will be counted as "hours worked" for the computation of overtime. - 10.1.5 Employees must use these hours by December 31st of each year, and any remaining hours will be cashed out in the last pay period before but not including January 1 of each year.
+Rather than cashout, employees may carryover 30 hours into the following calendar year, to be used or lost by March 31st of that year.
+Parties agree to reopen this section during the term of the contract if there is a legal or administrative ruling regarding the permissibility of this cashout and carryover process. - 10.1.6 Employees in a non-paid status do not earn nor accrue holiday time. - 10.1.7 Employees who work their regularly scheduled work shift during the 24 hour period (0600-0600) of Fourth of July, Thanksgiving, and Christmas will be compensated at their overtime rate for regular hours worked during these periods. - 10.1.8 Employees who work overtime during the 24 hour period (0600-0600) of Fourth of July, Thanksgiving, and Christmas will be compensated at double their regular hourly rate for all hours worked during these periods.